konsoletyper/teavm/README.md

 More information is available at the official site: https://teavm.org.

 Ask your questions by email: info@teavm.org.
-Also you can report issues on a project's [issue tracker](https://github.com/konsoletyper/teavm/issues).
+Also, you can report issues on a project's [issue tracker](https://github.com/konsoletyper/teavm/issues).